 - 16.1 In addition to the statutory curriculum the school provides a range of additional activities.
 These include lunchtime and after school clubs, residential activities and trips.
-Children with SEN are encouraged to join these activities. - 16.2 Extra TA support is provided on trips and arrangements are made for children to attend residential trips daily if appropriate.
+Children with SEN are encouraged to join these activities. - 16.2 Extra TA support can be provided on trips and arrangements are made for children to attend residential trips daily if appropriate, as part of the reasonable adjustments that the school makes to ensure that pupils with SEN can access the whole curriculum.